 Metropolitan Thames Valley provides housing at different levels of affordability for people living in London, the South East, East Midlands and East of England.

 We also offer a range of care and support services.
 Our specialist areas include older people, mental health and transitional services which provide intensive support to marginalised or vulnerable people.

 We deliver training programmes, events and activities for our residents, designed to boost employment opportunities and foster stronger communities.

-A member of the National Housing Federation and the g15 – which represents London’s largest housing associations – we are building more homes to address the national shortage of affordable housing.
+A member of the National Housing Federation and the G15 – which represents London’s largest housing associations – we represent our communities and influence policy for the benefits of our customers and the wider sector.

 In October 2018 likeminded housing associations Metropolitan and Thames Valley Housing formally completed a partnership to form Metropolitan Thames Valley.
 We came together because we want to improve the services we provide and do more in our communities.
 We’ll do this by listening to our customers and working alongside them.